bunny1215/SMOTE-and-XGBoost/README.md

 # SMOTE-and-XGBoost

-This is about SMOTE and XGBoost at fraud card detection which was downloaed from Kaggle.
+This is about SMOTE and XGBoost at fraud card detection which was referred from Kaggle.

 I compared SMOTE and XGBoost and XGBoost shows better performance in AUPRC and AUROC.